jdockerty/discord-movie-vote-bot/README.md

 pip install -r requirements.txt
 ```

+or using the convenience provided in the `makefile` with

+    make install
+    source env/bin/activate

 ## Usage

 Requires an API key from Discord Developer Portal for usage inside of the `os.getenv['API_KEY']` and a channel ID for the appropriate channel messages are to be placed into, this is retrieved via `os.getenv['CHANNEL_ID']` as part of running the client.